CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/1 - MVP Part 1/README.md

 - Version is 0.1.0 released to the http://crates.io, - it is possible to write simple smart contracts and test them using CasperVM.

+## Additional notes regarding submission from OP:
+We are happy to announce we have achieved goals of milestones #1 and #2.
+- We have also provided a console tool called Cargo Odra, that simplifies development process.

 ## Milestone Submission